 The SOQL Query Builder and Data Editor is a great helper in creating, debugging, or optimizing the code.
 It gives you the ability to learn about the results of a complex query before putting such a query in the code.

 SOQL is created for searching specific information within Salesforce data of your organization.
 It can be used in Apex statements as well as in Visualforce controllers and getter methods.

-In the SOQL Executor, you can run complex query strings and immediately get a response with the specified objects from the Salesforce org.
+In the SOQL Query Builder and Data Editor, you can run complex query strings and immediately get a response with the specified objects from the Salesforce org, and also modify records in the org right in the IDE.
 This ability is helpful in different situations such as:

 - quickly find strange / broken data in one query without having to write the code,